AhmadAl-Khatib/Coding-Virtual-Studio/README.md

 ---

 ## 🤝 Context & Authorship
-This project is a companion tool for the **"Python Programming for Beginners"** series by **Ahmad Al Khatib**.
-While the book provides the knowledge, this Studio provides the platform for **makers** to share that knowledge effectively.
+This project is brought to you by my book: **["Python Programming for Beginners": A Hands-On Crash Course with Step-by-Step Projects to Learn Python Fast and Build Real-World Skills](https://www.amazon.com/dp/B0GJGG8K3P)** by **Ahmad Al Khatib**.

 - **Author**: Ahmad Al Khatib
 - **Official Website**: [ahmad-khatib.com](https://ahmad-khatib.com/en/)